-Body of missing SC 5-year-old found in landfill
+5-year-old girl’s body found in South Carolina landfill

 SUMTER, S.C.
-(AP) — Police in South Carolina say they searched through 46,000 pounds (20,865 kilograms) of trash and found the body a 5-year-old girl in a landfill, months after a man admitted to killing her and her mother.
+(AP) — A South Carolina police chief says 400 people searched through 4 million pounds (1.8 million kilograms) of trash to find the body of a 5-year-old girl in a landfill, months after a man admitted to killing her and her mother.

-Sumter police Chief Russell Roark tells reporters that DNA from the remains found Friday has been matched to Nevaeh Adams.
+Sumter police Chief Russell Roark told reporters that DNA from the remains found Friday has been matched to Nevaeh Adams.

 Authorities found 29-year-old Sharee Bradley stabbed to death on Aug.
 5. The chief says she had three children; the 12-year-old and 3-year-old were found safe, but Nevaeh had disappeared.